mastermhp/Space_Voyege/README.md

 ## FEATURES & SOLUTIONS

 As stated in the project description, we have tried to provide solutions to multiple problems in a single place.
-And this has been done through a web app.
+And this has been done through a website and an app.

 **Website Features:**